mweagle/Sparta/content/docs/eventsources/sns.md

 # Sparta Integration

-With the core of the `echoSNSEvent` complete, the next step is to integrate the **Go** function with Sparta.
+With the core of the `echoSNSEvent` complete, the next step is to integrate the **go** function with Sparta.
 This is performed by the [appendSNSLambda](https://github.com/mweagle/SpartaApplication/blob/master/application.go#L79) function.
 Since the `echoSNSEvent` function doesn't access any additional services (Sparta enables CloudWatch Logs privileges by default), the integration is pretty straightforward:

 {{< highlight go >}}
-lambdaFn = sparta.NewLambda(sparta.IAMRoleDefinition{}, echoSNSEvent, nil)
+lambdaFn := sparta.HandleAWSLambda(sparta.LambdaName(echoSNSEvent),
+  http.HandlerFunc(echoSNSEvent),
+  sparta.IAMRoleDefinition{})
 {{< /highlight >}}

 # Event Source Registration